signalfx/splunk-otel-collector/deployments/cloudfoundry/README.md

 ### Bosh Release

-This is a Bosh release of the Splunk Collector.
+This is a Bosh release of the Collector.
 This deploys the Collector to the PCF environment as a standalone deployment.

 ### Tanzu Tile

-This is a Tanzu Tile of the Splunk Collector, which is a packaged release of the collector that can be integrated into the Ops Manager.
+This is a Tanzu Tile of the Collector, which is a packaged release of the collector that can be integrated into the Ops Manager.
 The Tanzu Tile enables users to download, install, run, configure, and update the collector all from the Ops Manager.